py-bootcamp/learn-python-with-tdd/hello-world.md

 Python provides great error messages.
 In this case Python is telling you what you need to do to continue.
 We have to change our function `Hello` to accept an argument.

-Edit the `Hello` function to accept an argument of type str (string)
+Edit the `hello` function to accept an argument of type str (string)

 ```python
 def hello(name: str) -> str: